pedro-mendonca/GP-Convert-PT-AO90/readme.txt

  */
 add_filter( 'gp_convert_pt_ao90_always_create_variant_translation', '__return_true' );
 ```

+= I want my WordPress in Portuguese (Portugal, AO90), does this plugin help?
+No!
+To use your WordPress in Portuguese (Portugal AO90) you must go to your Settings and select it in the Language field.
+You can also use the plugin [PT AO90](https://wordpress.org/plugins/pt-ao90/) to make sure your site falls back to Portuguese (Portugal) instead of English if there is no translation to Portuguese (Portugal, AO90) for your theme or plugins.

 = So what does this plugin really do, after all?
 It extends the translation platform GlotPress used to translate WordPress projects.